shiwhoa/IntroToSecureShell/README.md

 # Custom Finds
-Custom user defined find function in a directory and subdirectories based on various critera
+Custom user defined find function in a directory and subdirectories based on various criteria